markevers-dev/markevers-dev/README.md

 [<img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/ProtonMail_icon.svg" alt="Email" width="80">](mailto:contact-markevers@proton.me)

 ## 🌟 Projects
+My favourite projects I've worked on in the past:
+- 🧡 [**Orange Babies**](https://www.orangebabies.nl/): When I worked as Intern Frontend/Backend Development at [@Lukkien](https://github.com/lukkien), I was a main developer for the new website for the Dutch NGO Orange Babies.
+- 🏔️ [**Lermoos.tv**](https://lermoos.tv): Showing webcams, traffic cams and other info about the village of Lermoos and its surroundings in the Zugspitz Arena.

 What I'm currently working on:
 - 🛡️ **Athenize**: A selfmade and self-hostable Vector Database using HNSW (Hierarchical Navigable Small Worlds) indexing, made with MongoDB and Flask.
 - 🙋‍♂️ [**Portfolio**](https://github.com/markevers-dev/portfolio): A website to show off, well, myself.